 I’m not the type of person who visits malls when I travel to other countries, but if you want to buy clothes, get them here.
 The clothes sold in the above mentioned areas are overpriced and cheaply made.
 If you look closely, you’ll see most of them are falling apart.
 Local people shop at the mall, so you’ll find beautiful pieces that are well made and not too expensive.
 A cheap shirt sold in tourist areas cost $20.
 A beautiful, well made shirt at the mall will cost $30.
 My favorite store, Global Desi, had gorgeous dresses and tops for women.
 There’s also a movie theater in the mall if you are interested in seeing a Bollywood film.

 Try taking a traditional Indian cooking class.
 We went with Flavors Cooking Classes since they got great reviews on Trip Advisor.
 We learned five different dishes including curries and rice.
 It was my favorite cooking class I’ve taken thus far.
-You can read more about it here.
+Later, I made these dishes at home for family, and it was a huge hit.
+Everyone still talks about it.

 Tea is practically a religion in India, so you should try as many kinds as you can.
 There’s a small hole in the wall place on Bazaar Road that serves saffron tea.
 Yum.
 The most popular teas are masala and cardamom.
 Always ask for milk tea when you order (unless you’re lactose intolerant).
 It tastes best if they mix it for you.
 Locals drink it with lots of sugar, which takes a little getting used to, but it’s really delicious.
 If you want to bring some home, look for Ripple brand tea which is grown only two hours away in Munnar.